The Root Cause of Plantar Fasciitis and How to Cure it

 Cortisone injections

-The next step is to directly address the cause of plantar fasciitis and not just treat the symptoms.
+Next, is to directly address the cause of plantar fasciitis, not just the symptoms.

-For over 20 years, in specialist clinics staffed by Podiatrists, Physiotherapists and a leading Footwear and Orthosis designer we successfully treated 10,000+ cases of mild, acute and chronic Plantar fasciitis.
+For over 20 years, in specialist clinics we successfully treated the source of over 10,000 cases of mild, acute and chronic Plantar fasciitis.

-Recognising that heel deviation is the source of Plantar Fasciitis in 90% of cases, we stopped prescribing traditional arch-based orthotics.
-Instead, we researched a different theory of heel support pioneered by Dr Richard Blake of the USA.
+Identifying the source in over 90% of cases is the deviated heel we researched an exciting new theory of heel control, pioneered by Dr Richard Blake of the USA.
 Based on this theory we developed and engineered a new technique for prescription insoles, creating the Inverted Calcaneus Device (ICD), or “Kraedl”.
 See our FAQ’s for more information on the origins of the ICD.

-Instead of lifting the arch, the Kraedl ICD insoles control excessive heel pronation (rolling in) reducing excessive strain on the Plantar Fascia and allowing it to heal.
+Instead of lifting the arch, the Kraedl ICD insoles control excessive inward rolling motion reducing tension and strain on the Plantar Fascia and allowing it to heal.
 Control is achieved with a unique parabolic curve on the inner side of the heel cup.

 If not treated correctly Plantar fasciitis can last for months or even years.
 With our help you can now Self-Manage this frustrating ailment for much less than the fees of a medical appointment.